RodellRodriguez/Django/hackernews/README.md

 **Description**

-Used [How To GraphQL Tutorial](https://www.howtographql.com/graphql-python/0-introduction/) to create a GraphQL API.
+Used [How To GraphQL Tutorial](https://www.howtographql.com/graphql-python/0-introduction/) to mimic the basic backend of a [Hackernews post list](https://news.ycombinator.com/) in order to learn how to create a GraphQL API with Django 2.0.

-GraphQL covered topics:
+GraphQL tutorial covered topics:

 1. Queries